lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

  [![all-data](/images/all-data.png)]()
 Explore 1000 Genomes Public Dataset [![data](/images/data.png)]()
-Click the top left menu and Create a Workspace to get started [![workspace](/images/workspace.png)]()
+Click the top left menu to create or select your Workspace to get started [![workspace](/images/workspace.png)]()
 Click on your workspace, then the Notebooks menu to run Notebooks [![workspace-menu](/images/workspace-menu.png)]()